SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 the FDA is to let these data mature and then consider a mix-and-match EUA.
 There was some chit-chat about what data people would like to see to make that happen.
 (Furilla disagreed that an EUA would be required, given that all 3 vaccines are at least EUA'd or even fully approved.
-They could move as soon as Moderna and J&amp;J are fully approved.)
+They could move as soon as Moderna and J&amp;J are fully approved.
+So that's a potential shortcut, maybe?)

 ## The Weekend Conclusion

+Looks like I got 3 things, 2 of which are nontrivial:

 1. J&amp;J boosters approved, _sort of:_
    - On the one hand, J&amp;J boosters were recommended to the FDA by unanimous vote of